Kimberlee97/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Homey home folder.

+**Q**: Can Homey be used offline?
+**A**: Yes!
+Homey is designed to run locally on your computer seamlessly, so it will work even without internet access.

+**Q**: What happens if I accidentally delete all contacts?
+**A**: If you run clear, all contacts are permanently removed from the active list.
+To avoid data loss, regularly backup the homey.json data file (location: [JAR file location]/data/homey.json).
+If you still have a backup, you can restore it by exiting the app, replacing the data file with your backup, then restarting.

+**Q**: Can I undo a deletion of a contact?
+**A**: Once you use `delete INDEX`, the contact is permanently removed.
+If you intend to hide a contact temporarily, use the `archive INDEX` command instead.
+Archived contacts can be restored with `unarchive INDEX`.

+**Q**: Can I customise or add new transaction stages beyond `prospect`, `negotiating`, `closed`?
+**A**: At present, the allowed stages are limited to `prospect`, `negotiating`, or `closed`.
+You can add a custom tag instead to supplement the given stages.

 --------------------------------------------------------------------------------------------------------------------